eyp/tinker-carto/README.md

 property, that I guess follows the _ISO 3166-1 alpha-3_ standard codification.
 For the flags I use the ones that I've found in
 Github's project (https://github.com/adamoliver/Country-Flags-ISO-3).

-Answering the questions:
+### Answering the questions

-* How would you implement a choropleth map?: Well, as I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the GEO JSON data.
+**How would you implement a choropleth map?**

+ Well, as I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the GEO JSON data.
 So what I've done, is using one of the properties of the records (rank_max) that I thought it was for representing the population density of a record.
 So I've given more importance to that record setting more oppacity and size to the marker.

-* Do you feel a legend would be needed?: In the current map, I don't think a legend is needed.
+**Do you feel a legend would be needed?**

+  In the current map, I don't think a legend is needed.
 But if we want one, we could add a legend to tell the user why some markers are bigger than others, and why their colors are more intense.

+**We love Easter eggs**

-* We love Easter eggs: Not a good easter egg at all, I just added the flags as a bonus to the map, because I'm not an expert
+  Not a good easter egg at all, I just added the flags as a bonus to the map, because I'm not an expert
-  working with maps, so ....
-TODO
+  working with maps, but finally I decided to add a small thing, just zoom in...